pharshdev/video_player-0.10.1-3/README.md

-# Video player plugin edited to fetch subtitles from HLS stream and load VTT from url.
+# Video player plugin edited to fetch subtitles from HLS stream and load SRT from url.

 # video_player-0.10.1-3

-Works with https://github.com/snaeji/chewie-0.9.7 for displaying CC button and subtitles
+Works with https://github.com/pharshdev/chewie-0.9.7 for displaying CC button and subtitles

 # Video Player plugin for Flutter